 Located on South Street, this one-of-a-kind experience is the creation of artist Isaiah Zagar.
 As you explore the painted corners and pottery-laden walls, you get the distinct feeling that the space is like the artist’s mind came to life.
 With indoor and outdoor components and spanning half a city block, there is a lot to see here.

-Alternatives: If you’d rather continue to explore the city’s history, stay in Old City and visit Elfreth’s Alley and Christ Church.
-Thanks to its decorations and brightly painted doors, Elfreth’s Alley is one of the most Instagrammable places in the city.
+Alternative for history lovers: If you’d rather continue to explore the city’s history, stay in Old City and visit Elfreth’s Alley and Christ Church.
+Its seasonal decorations and brightly painted doors make Elfreth’s Alley one of the most photographed places in the city.
 It also happens to be the oldest residential street in the US.
 Visit the museum that occupies 124-126, which tells the history of the street and the tradesmen who lived here when it was built.

 With more time, see what to do in a weekend in Philadelphia.